-Fishing has been a staple of the Animal Crossing series since the jump-off, and in Animal Crossing: New Horizons, it remains a great way to earn bells and pass time.
-It’s also one of two collectibles players can track in their Critterpedia, and one of a handful of collectibles players can donate to Blathers and the Museum in return for some really breathtaking displays.
+Fishing has been a staple of the Animal Crossing series since the jump-off, and in Animal Crossing: New Horizons, it remains a great way to earn Bells and pass time.
+It’s also one of three collectibles players can track in their Critterpedia, and one of a handful of collectibles players can donate to Blathers and the Museum in return for some really breathtaking displays.
 Like past games in the series, fish have certain times of year, times of day, and locations they only appear in, and some are much rarer than others.
 In this guide, we’ll walk you through how to get a fishing rod, how to fish, and provide a full list of fish in the game, plus times of year and day they can be found, their locations, shadow sizes, and rarity levels.

 How to craft a fishing rod